For wildlife support, ph 0428 860 014 email: firstname.lastname@example.org

-This is a letter to those considering support for Australian wildlife species through assisting Kimberley Wildlife Rehabilitation with funding.
+ABOUT Kimberley Wildlife - This is a letter to those considering support for Australian wildlife species through assisting Kimberley Wildlife Rehabilitation Inc with funding and services.

 The purpose of this letter is to describe Kimberley Wildlife’s inception and growth, and present situation, and to highlight the significance of its efforts, the good work of volunteers, and the need to continue in the pursuit of the preservation of wildlife species.
 But this takes money and human resources; often lacking, however precious when present.